 Northlandz is located in Flemington.
 Add Northlandz to your Flemington travel itinerary, and discover new vacation ideas by using our Flemington trip itinerary maker.

-Create a full itinerary - for free!
+Create a full Flemington itinerary

 IT WAS MY FRIST TIME AT NORTHLANDZ.I WOULD COME BACK AGAIN TO SEE THINGS THAT I MIGHT HAVE MISS ON MY FRIST VISIT.SOME OF THE VIEWS WERE BREATH TAKING WHEN I WAS AT THE TOP LOOKING DOWN.I WAS VERY IMPRESS WITH ALL THE FINE DETAILING OF THE CANYONS,BRIDGES,TRAIN TUNNELS,TOWNS,CITIES AND LANDSCAPE.
 I SPENT ALMOST THREE HOURS JUST LOOKING AT EVERYTHING.WELL WORTH THE TIME.
 I SAW VIDEOS ON UTUBE BUT TO SEE IN PERSON WAS A TREAT.WHEN I CAME THERE I SAW BRUCE ZACCAGNINO WEARING HIS HAT THAT I SAW ON THE VIDEOS.I INDRODUCE MYSELF I SHAKE HIS HAND.AFTER I WENT THUR THE TOUR I STOP AT THE GIFT SHOP AND BOUGHT A FEW THINGS,THAT IS WERE I MEET BRUCE'S WIFE.
 SO IF ANYBODY WANTS TO SEE A WORLD'S LARGEST MINIATURE MODEL TRAIN DISPLAY.GO THERE YOU WON'T BE DISAPPOINTED.
 KEEP UP THE GOOD WORK BRUCE.
 GLENN SCHADLER BETHLEHEM PA.